siwhelan/MERN-Template/README.md

 The project is divided into two main parts:

-frontend: Contains the React application, configured with Vite for fast development and builds, and styled using TailwindCSS.
+- **frontend**: Contains the React application, configured with Vite for fast development and builds, and styled using TailwindCSS.
-api: The backend part of the project, built with Express and connected to MongoDB through Mongoose.
+- **api**: The backend part of the project, built with Express and connected to MongoDB through Mongoose.
 It includes a testing setup with Jest.

-Prerequisites
+## Prerequisites

-Node.js (version 18.x or higher recommended)
+- Node.js (version 18.x or higher recommended)

-MongoDB (local installation or cloud-based service like MongoDB Atlas)
+- MongoDB (local installation or cloud-based service like MongoDB Atlas)

-npm (comes with Node.js)
+- npm (comes with Node.js)
+- Docker (for containerization)

 ## Installation